QuantConnect/Lean/Documentation/ADR/0002-one-cancels-the-other-order-group.md

         MarketOrder(_symbol, 100);

-        // close the position either with profit at 220 or with protection at 190 var tickets = OneCancelsTheOtherOrder(new List<Order>
+        // close the position either with profit at 220 or with protection at 190 var tickets = OneCancelsTheOtherOrder(_symbol, -100, limitPrice: 220m, stopPrice: 190m);
-        {
-            new LimitOrder(_symbol, -100, limitPrice: 220m, UtcTime),      // take profit
-            new StopMarketOrder(_symbol, -100, stopPrice: 190m, UtcTime)   // stop loss
-        });
     }
 }
 ```

-Python gets `self.one_cancels_the_other_order([...])` through the snake-case binding.
-No Python algorithm in the repo constructs order objects today, so the Python regression twin is the acceptance test for the binding (a plain Python list of `LimitOrder`/`StopMarketOrder` into `List<Order>`).

-Validation at submit time, throwing `ArgumentException`:

-- the list has 2 or 3 orders;
-- every order type is Limit or StopMarket (v1);
-- every quantity is non-zero;
-- every order is a fresh spec (see the guard rails above: no group manager, no broker ids, status `None`, no duplicate instances).
+Validation at submit time, throwing `ArgumentException`: the quantity is non-zero.
+Everything the list input had to check — leg count, leg types, fresh specs, duplicate instances — cannot be expressed with this signature, so no guard is needed.

 Note there is no "same time in force" check: the group's TIF comes from the single `orderProperties`, so mixed TIF cannot happen.